16 December 2021 - 14 January 2022

 Once admitted to the course, participants receive instructions on how to pay.
 Proof of payment is required before you begin the course.

-Olivier de Frouville is also a member and the Vice-President of the UN Committee on Enforced Disappearances.
+Olivier de Frouville is also the Vice-Chair of the UN Committee on Enforced Disappearances

 Tram 15, Direction Nations - tram stop Butini